projecttacoma/fqm-execution/README.md

 The highlighted HTML also provides an approximate percentage for what percentage of the measure logic is covered by the patients that were passed in to execution.

+This option, `calculateClauseCoverage`, defaults to enabled.
+When running the CLI in `--debug` mode this option will be enabled and output to the debug directory.

 ![Screenshot of Highlighted Clause Coverage HTML](./static/coverage-highlighting-example.png)

 HTML strings are returned for each group defined in the `Measure` resource in the lookup object, `groupClauseCoverageHTML`, which maps `group ID -> HTML string`